Note: This policy is subject to change at any time. Please check all American Homestay Network Policies on a regular basis for updates.

 Independent Guests Under 18 years, High School Students (Basic Guardianship) and High School (Premium Guardianship) Program Students

-As per our standard placement procedures, Student and Host profiles will be reviewed to find the most suitable matches with regards to gender, personal preferences, family size, pets, hobbies, special needs, etc. For High School Students (Basic Guardianship) and High School (Premium Guardianship) Program Students; AHN will match the Student with three potential Hosts and the Student will then confirm which family they want to be placed with.
+As per our standard placement procedures, Student and Host profiles will be reviewed to find the most suitable matches with regards to gender, personal preferences, family size, pets, hobbies, special needs, etc. For High School Students (Standard Guardianship) and High School (Premium Guardianship) Program Students; AHN will match the Student with two to three potential Hosts and the Student will then confirm which family they want to be placed with.

 Extra responsibilities specific to hosting Independent Guests under 18 years